peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Mixture></a>
 ### Color Mixture

-In "[Subtractive Color Mixture Computation](https://web.archive.org/web/20170917204927/http://www.scottburns.us/subtractive-color-mixture/)", Scott A. Burns indicates that the color mixture of two pigments, or the mixture of two colors that is similar to mixing two pigments with those colors, can be simulated by&mdash;
+The mixture of two colorants is quite complex, and there are several approaches to simulating this kind of color mixture.

-1. finding the [_reflectance curves_](#Spectral_Color_Functions) of the pigments or colors,
+- As [S. A. Burns indicates](https://web.archive.org/web/20170917204927/http://www.scottburns.us/subtractive-color-mixture/), two or more [_reflectance curves_](#Spectral_Color_Functions), each representing a **pigment or colorant**, can be mixed by calculating their _weighted geometric mean_, which takes into account the relative proportions of those colorants in the mixture; the result is a new reflectance curve that can be converted into an RGB color.<sup>[(36)](#Note36)</sup>
-2. generating a mixed reflectance curve by the _weighted geometric mean_ of the source curves, which takes into account the relative proportions of the pigments or colors in the mixture, and
+- As [B. MacEvoy indicates](http://www.handprint.com/HP/WCL/color3.html#mixprofile), two or more spectral curves for **transmissive materials** can be mixed simply by multiplying them; the result is a new spectral curve for the mixed material.
-3. converting the mixed reflectance curve to an RGB color.<sup>[(36)](#Note36)</sup>
+- An alternative method of color formulation, based on the **Kubelka&ndash;Munk theory**, uses two curves for each colorant: an _absorption coefficient_ curve (K curve) and a _scattering coefficient_ curve (S curve).
+The ratio of absorption to scattering (_K/S_) has a simple relationship to reflectance factors in the Kubelka&ndash;Munk theory.
+The Python sample code implements the Kubelka&ndash;Munk equations.
+One way to predict a color formula using this theory is described in a 1985 thesis by E. Walowit.
+ISO 18314-2 is also a relevant document.

 For convenience, the `WGM` method below computes the weighted geometric mean of one or more numbers, where&mdash;